opencog/opencog/opencog/learning/miner/README.md

 as time goes.

-If you know what you are dealing with and want to use it, jump straight to the Usage Section.
+If you know what you are dealing with and want to use it, jump straight to the Usage Section (TODO: add link).

 Problem and Terminology
 -----------------------